psf/the-invisibles/content/english/about/process.md

 draft: false
 ---

-Below is the documentation on how our team produce one PyPodcats episode.
+Below is the documentation on how our team produce each PyPodcats episode.

 There are various stages involved to produce a PyPodcats episode:
 1. Speaker invitation